On 75th anniversary of the end of World War II, it’s time to honour India’s role in fighting fascism

 Indian forces chased Rommel’s Africa Korps all the way across North Africa till the Germans finally capitulated in Tunisia.
 They participated in the invasion of Italy, and played pivotal roles in some the defining battles of the Italian campaign.
 During the bloody Battle of Monte Cassino, the fiercest conflict of the Italian Campaign, it was the Gurkhas, Rajputs, and Punjabis of the 8th and 4th Indian Divisions who made crucial advances that eventually led to the capture of the target.

-Most vital, thoughm was the role of the Indian forces fighting against the Japanese in South East-Asia.
+Most vital, though, was the role of the Indian forces fighting against the Japanese in South East-Asia.
 After suffering a series of defeats early on in the war, Indian units in the 14th Army, under the e general-ship of Lieutenant General William Slim, drove the Japanese out of Burma.
 The advance of the 14th Army, from Kohima all the way to Rangoon, is still considered to be one of the great campaigns in military history.

 The Second World War cost the lives of around 87,000 Indian soldiers, wounded nearly 35,000 of them, while nearly 68,000 were taken prisoner.
 In recognition of their service, nearly 4,000 gallantry decorations were awarded to Indian soldiers, including 33 Victoria Crosses.

-Yet for all this illustrious combat history, many have an an ambivalent attitude towards these soldiers.
+Yet for all this illustrious combat history, many have an ambivalent attitude towards these soldiers.
 While the gears of war churned for six years on the international stage, at home in India the Independence Movement was reaching its apotheosis.
 This was a time when the anti-British sentiment in India had reached fever pitch, with the Quit India movement being declared in August, 1942.
 The Indian soldiers and officers who served in the British Indian Army, and consequently the colonial establishment, were often contrasted to the millions of Indians who protested against British rule.

 With the end of the war and Independence, many considered India’s role in the Second World War a colonial relic to be forgotten.
 Concurrently, the historical narratives formed in the West after the war focused very little on the contribution of the erstwhile colonies.
 With Indians apprehensive of the colonial legacy these forces represented, and the West constructing a narrative centred around its own role, the legacy of these forces receded.